|(18.16.12) 11772 Northlight 85 ((9.03|

 If you were to ask the average Westerner how long a year is, they’d say 365 days except for Leap Year when it’s 366 days.
 Neither figure is accurate.
 The actual length of the year is in between–what changes is the time of day upon which it falls.
 The mean tropical year is 365.2422 days.

 The Gregorian calendar, despite its almost universal use, is not the most accurate widely used calendar in the world.
-That honor actually belongs to the Solar Hijri calendar which is the official calendar in Iran and Afghanistan.
+That honor actually belongs to the Solar Hijri calendar which is the official calendar in Iran and until recently* was the official calendar of Afghanistan.
 (White supremacists will cringe at the thought.
 Good.)
 Both calendars have leap years with leap days, but the Gregorian leap years are mathematically fixed while the Solar Hijri leap years are astronomically fixed.

 So the New Year’s Day in the Earth Epic Calendar does the same things, except that the first day of the New Year is established as the midnight closest to the day and time the sun enters 15˚ Scorpio, which is currently November 7 or 8.